Guilherme Radaeli is a lawyer, writer and blogger born in the state of São Paulo, Brazil. Part-time techie and overall mad lad.

 Perhaps the strangest of them all, the urumi is a weapon that looks both spectacular and terrifying to onlookers.
 Consisting of a grip with handguards, very much similar to other weapons of Indian origin, and several flexible blades made thin, edged high quality steel, the urumi is treated like a whip, and is often dual wielded.

-Despite its exotic design, the urumi is probably the oldest weapon among the three presented in this hub.
+Despite its exotic design, the urumi is probably the oldest weapon among the three presented in this article.
 It is though to have been used during the Mauryan Empire around 300 BCE.
 The name "urumi" is of Keralan origin, a region in southern India, although it was also commonly called "chuttuval", a name formed from the Keralan words for "coiling" and "sword".

 An urumi can consist of a single or multiple flexible blades.
 Some Sri Lankan variations can have up to 32 blades, altough the common variations show about 4 or 6 blades.
 It is often dual wielded, altough it is almost always used alongside with a shield during demonstrations, due to the danger the weapon poses to other demonstrators.